pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 To pause a cluster, take the following steps:

 1. In the TiDB Cloud console, navigate to the **Active Clusters** page of your project.
-2. For the cluster you want to pause, click **...** in the upper-right corner of the cluster area.
+2. For the cluster that you want to pause, click **...** in the upper-right corner of the cluster area.

     > **Tip:**
     >